HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </choose>
 ```

-We can also use the `observe` tag to observe changes on a node in the document or user interaction events.
+We can also use `observe` tag to observe changes on a node in the document or user interaction events.
 The following examples show various uses of `observe`:

-- By listening to the `MQTT` packet to obtain the time of adding or deleting background users, so as to dynamically change the user list.
+- By listening to `MQTT` packet to obtain the time of adding or deleting background users, so as to dynamically change the user list.
 - Dynamically update user statistics by listening to change events on the parent element (container element) of the user list.

 ```hvml